Furniture Maintenance

 For furniture used indoors (not porch rockers)

-Once every year or two on our chairs, we apply a light coat of lemon oil polish (Guardsman is a good one), rub it in, and buff it dry.
+Once every 3-5 years, on our chairs, we apply a light coat of lemon oil polish (Guardsman is a good one), rub it in, and buff it dry.

 For Furniture used outdoors (mahogany porch rockers)